 Next, remember that you can choose to display widgets in different sizes.
 If you’ve already added a widget but wish to change its size, remove it by holding onto it for a second and then tapping the Minus symbol once it starts to vibrate.
 Then, go through the process for adding it again, but this time choose the right size on the Add Widget screen.

-Certain widgets can be edited to change the information they display.
-For example, with the weather widget, you can change the location.
+Many widgets can be customized, like when you change your location in the weather app.
 To do this, tap and hold onto the widget for a second until the edit sub-window appears.
 Tap Edit Widget.
 Doing this will bring up a location tab, which you can tap on to set a new location.
 You can also do something very similar with the clock widget, which is set to Cupertino by default (at least for me): Hold onto it for a second and then tap Edit Widget.

-Other widgets won’t let you directly edit the information they display, but there are workarounds in certain cases.
-For instance, you can change the stocks displayed by the stocks widget by opening the Stocks app and editing your watchlist.
-To do this, open Stocks and then tap Edit in the top-right corner of the screen.
+If you want to customize widgets but can’t find a way to do it directly through the app, you can find a workaround that will allow you to edit information.
+For example, you can switch the stocks shown by the stocks widget if you open the Stocks app and edit your watchlist.
+To accomplish this, open Stocks, then click on Edit in the top right-hand corner of the screen.
 Tap the red Minus symbol and then tap Remove to get rid of the top stocks, assuming that you don’t want to see them displayed in the Stocks widget (the number of stocks to remove vary depending on the size of your Stocks widget).
 Once you’ve removed the stocks you don’t want to see, you can either stick with the remaining stocks or add new ones by searching for them and then tapping Add to Watchlist.

 - How to organize your home screen on your iPhone

 - The most common iOS 14 problems and how to fix them